For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 As we explained above, all Trussell Trust food banks require a referral.

-But there are still hundreds of food banks across the country that aren't run by the Trussell Trust, and some of those can be accessed without a referral.
+But a recent report states there are at least 1,172 further independent food banks across the country that aren't run by the Trussell Trust.
+Some of those can be accessed without a referral.

 There's no hard and fast way to find food banks that don't need a referral.
 There's also no guarantee that there'll be one near where you live.